dart-lang/language/working/0725 - Number Types and Null Safety/proposal.md

 The special-case typing rules only apply to arithmetic *operators* (`+`, `-`, `*`, `%`).
 They do not apply to `int.remainder`, even though it is otherwise equivalent to `%`,and they do not apply to `num.clamp`.
 These are the two remaining members of `int` which has a return type of `num`.

-This has caused issues before, but now those issues become invalid [impliciit downcasts][sdk#39652].
+This has caused issues before, but now those issues become invalid without [impliciit downcasts][sdk#39652].

 ### Rules do not work with type variables